 Perhaps it is time for my admission: I do not like Christmas.

 My second marriage fared only slightly better.
 We couldn't count on a fight for that occasion, they just showed up haphazardly and that's where the fun came in, the element of surprise.
-That, and a husband who had the good sense to humor me until the deed was done (correctly, I might add), and the household was happy once again, and thus another ten years.
+Eventually, my husband had the good sense to humor me until the deed was done (correctly, I might add), and the household was happy once again.
+And thus another ten years.

 The photograph is of the bicycle atop my garage for no discernible reason, but it was there when I arrived, complete with Christmas lights, and so it shall remain.